Hired armed cutter Adrian: Second Adrian

 Although the second hired armed cutter Adrian captured several enemy merchant vessels, the usual sources carry no information about the vessel herself; we have no information regarding her dimensions, size, or armament.
 We have the names of two of her commanders covering about three years of some five years or more years of service, but no information on the duration of her contract with the Royal Navy.

 At some point in 1807 Adrian was under the command of Lieutenant John Forbes.

 On 28 July 1807 Adrian was under the command of Lieutenant John Carter when she took the Danish ship Thetis, Peder Belousen, master.

 On 30 January 1808 the schooner Capelin was reconnoitering the harbour at Brest when she hit the sunken Parquette Rock.
 Whiting, Adrian, and the cutter Entreprenante all tried to get her off, but their efforts were in vain.
 The vessels in attendance were able to save Capelin's crew.

 On 26 October 1809, Lieutenant Charles Marsh Cumby was appointed to command Adrian, a command that he held for 10 months.
 While on Adrian, Cumby captured 14 merchant vessels, and "greatly annoyed the enemy's coasting trade."

 On 9 November Adrian, Dreadnought, Gibraltar, Christian VII, Milford, Naiad, Unicorn, and the hired armed cutter Nimrod were all in sight when Snapper captured the French brig Modeste.

 On 4 January 1810 Adrian captured Fortune.

 On 24 March, the brig Julie came into Plymouth.
-Adrian had captured Julie as she was sailing from Nantz to Brest, on 6 March.
+Adrian had captured Julie as she was sailing from Nantes to Brest, on 6 March.